Long-range Meta-path Search on Large-scale Heterogeneous Graphs: More Experiments

-In \model, we randomly sampled $M$ meta-paths at each epoch in the search stage and selected the top-$M$ meta-paths in the training stage.
-Here, we perform analysis on hyper-parameter $M$ on \texttt{DBLP}, \texttt{IMDB}, and \texttt{ACM}.
-As illustrated in Figure~\ref{fig:ablation-m}, the performance of \model~increase with the growth of $M$ when $M$ is small.
-In addition, the performance is stable when $M$ is larger than a certain threshold, and the threshold varies with datasets.
-In all experiments, we set $M=20$ for efficiency.
+\model~randomly samples $M$ meta-paths at each epoch in the search stage and selects the top-$M$ meta-paths in the training stage.
+Here, we perform analysis on hyper-parameter $M$ on \texttt{DBLP}, \texttt{IMDB}, and \texttt{ACM}. \texttt{Freebase} and \texttt{OGBN-MAG} are ignored because they are relatively large and the experiments are time-consuming.
+As illustrated in Figure~\ref{fig:ablation-m}, the performance of \model~increases with the growth of $M$ when $M$ is small.
+In addition, the performance on \texttt{DBLP} and \texttt{ACM} slightly decreases when $M$ is larger than a certain threshold, indicating excessive meta-paths don't benefit performance for some datasets.
+For unity, we set $M=30$ for all datasets.

+To observe the impact of different maximum hop values, we show the Micro-F1 of \model~with respect to different maximum hop values on \texttt{DBLP}, \texttt{IMDB}, and \texttt{ACM} in Figure~\ref{fig:maximum_hop}.
+We can see \model~show the best performance when the maximum hop is $5$ or $6$.
+Additionally, the performance of \model~does not always increase with the value of the maximum hop, and the best maximum hop depends on the dataset.